Is Human Resources the Right Career Choice for You?

 First, ask yourself if the areas within HR would interest you .

-Working in HR means having an understanding of employment law You have to keep up to date with legislation around equality, employment, health and safety and more.
+Working in HR means understanding employment law.
+You must keep up to date with legislation around equality, employment, health, and safety and more.

 HR professionals deal with people., Employee wellbeing, sickness and flexible working will be dealt with by you and your HR colleagues.
 Supporting colleagues with disabilities, liaising with Trade Unions and company recruitment may all be part of a day’s work .